We’re working together for a future where our local waterways are clean and healthy - for us all to connect with, care for, and enjoy.

 The Community Waterways Partnership Charter

-The Partnership is looking to involve the Council, Canterbury Regional Council, Department of Conservation, Ministry for the Environment, Canterbury District Health Board, universities, schools, industry representatives, river care and other community groups.
+The Partnership involves Christchurch City Council, Canterbury Regional Council, Department of Conservation, Ministry for the Environment, Canterbury District Health Board, universities, schools, industry representatives, river care and other community groups.

 Our vision

-A collaborative partnership that supports the development of community-based initiatives to improve the ecological health, indigenous biodiversity and the amenity value of our urban waterways.
+The Community Waterways Partnership supports the development of community-based initiatives to improve the ecological health, indigenous biodiversity, cultural, and amenity value of our urban waterways.

-This charter is a shared statement of intent among community groups, researchers, businesses, and local, regional and central government.
-We are seeking to work in partnership under a Charter to achieve outcomes that cannot be attained independently.
-We will do this by sharing expertise, networks and resources to promote and achieve solutions needed to improve the ecological health, indigenous biodiversity and amenity value of our urban waterways.
-We uphold Te Mana o Te Wai to actively protect and enhance the mauri of Christchurch urban waterways.
+This Charter is a shared statement of intent among community groups, researchers, businesses, and local, regional and central government.
+We work in partnership under a Charter to achieve outcomes that cannot be attained independently.
+We do this by sharing expertise, networks and resources to promote and achieve solutions needed to improve the ecological health, indigenous biodiversity and amenity value of our urban waterways.
+We uphold Te Mana o Te Wai to actively protect and enhance the mauri of urban waterways in Ōtautahi.

 This Charter is a statement of intent to work in partnership.
 It imposes no binding authority, decision or obligation on partners.
 Each signatory partner remains autonomous, and none is bound by the Charter in undertaking its everyday activities.
 The partnership is not a new formal structure or organisation.